HarshVanasiwala-18/Onion-Scraper/README.md

 This is just a example.
 Please don't use for anykind of illegal purpose.
 It can be harmful.

 Learn More here - https://www.osintme.com/index.php/2022/02/12/darkweb-osint-investigations-resources-for-2022/

+Note : I have use chrome web drivers.
+You can use whatever web driver you want.